igormidev/flutter_advanced_getx_pattern_exemple/README.md

 # flutter_good_practices

-Um projeto para mostrar minhas habilidades nos principios do SOLID
+This is a project that aims to demonstrate the GetX design pattern (https://kauemurakami.github.io/getx_pattern/) with an implementation that explores the use of http requests, camera/gallery usage, database and various other demonstrations of how to structure such a project.

 ## Tecnologias Usadas

-1 - Consulta de API
+1 - API Request
-2 - Abrir URL
+2 - Open URL
-3 - Consulta no Banco de Dados (Firebase)
+3 - Database management (Firebase)
-4 - Acesso à imagens da câmera e galeria
+4 - Access to camera and galery
-5 - Escrever e ler arquivos na memória do celular
+5 - Write and Read in the Smartfone Storage
-6 - Localização do usuário via GPS
+6 - Localization with GPS